bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

-In my post on `variational Bayesian methods <http://bjlkeng.github.io/posts/variational-bayes-and-the-mean-field-approximation/>`__, I discussed how to derive how to derive the variational lower bound but I just want to spend a bit more time on it here to explain it on a bit more of a high level.
+In my post on `variational Bayesian methods <http://bjlkeng.github.io/posts/variational-bayes-and-the-mean-field-approximation/>`__, I discussed how to derive how to derive the variational lower bound but I just want to spend a bit more time on it here to explain it in a different way.
 In a lot of ML papers, they take for granted the "maximization of the variational lower bound", so I just want to give a bit of intuition behind it.

 Let's start off with the high level problem.
 Recall, we have some data :math:`X`, a generative probability model :math:`P(X|\theta)` that shows us how